Main Content

 Reliability

-Internet connectivity, network security, and IT resources may be much less reliable or different than you’re accustomed to in the U.S., especially in countries with political unrest or civil discord.
+Internet connectivity, network security, and IT resources may be much less reliable or different than you’re accustomed to in the US, especially in countries with political unrest or civil discord.

 Freedom on the Net Country Reports